pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 #### Access to out-of-process COM servers

 Windows Servers have a bunch of COM servers configured and available for consumption by   default; however the sandbox prevents access to all out-of-proc COM servers.
-For example, an sandboxed application cannot call into WMI, or into MSIServer.
+For example, a sandboxed application cannot call into WMI, or into MSIServer.

 #### Use of Console